ComputerKWasTaken/BetterEcosystemProjectManagement/frontier/05-betterdungeon-sdk-roadmap.md

 That gives us both a clean protocol identity and a clean authoring identity.

-## Recommended first implementation order
+## Landed pieces

+The shipped v1 already does these:

-1. add the `sdk` Frontier module with the four v1 ops
+1. adds the `sdk` Frontier module with the four v1 ops
-2. advertise it in heartbeat like any other ops module
+2. advertises it in heartbeat like any other ops module
+3. exposes a popup toggle like the other first-party Frontier modules

+## Recommended next implementation order

-3. add a tiny script-side `bd.sdk` helper snippet to the base Frontier library docs
+1. add a tiny script-side `bd.sdk` helper snippet to the base Frontier library docs
-4. create one example script that uses the SDK for graceful capability detection
+2. create one example script that uses the SDK for graceful capability detection
+3. add dedicated regression coverage once helper usage settles
-5. only then consider extra convenience helpers
+4. only then consider extra convenience helpers

 ## How it should ship